NeuroQ Logo

 Avoid Added Sugars, Grains, and Processed Foods

-A study found that processed foods with added ingredients, like baked goods, frozen dinners, breakfast cereals, or candy, can have negative health effects.
-Instead, KetoFLEX 12/3 recommends eating foods closest to their natural state, like fresh produce or meats from local farms.
+A study found that processed foods with added ingredients, like baked goods, crackers, frozen dinners, breakfast cereals, or candy, can have negative health effects.
+Instead, KetoFLEX 12/3 recommends eating foods closest to their natural state, like fresh produce, seafood, pastured eggs, poultry, and meats from local farms.

 Supplement Your Diet with Brain-healthy Nutrients